Brain Cooling with TMS for Healthy Subjects

 Yes, you will need to stop taking certain medications.
 The trial excludes participants who are taking medications such as antidepressants, anxiolytics (anti-anxiety drugs), anticonvulsants (anti-seizure drugs), antipsychotics, antiparkinson drugs, hypnotics (sleep aids), stimulants, and antihistamines.

-Is brain cooling with TMS safe for healthy humans?
+What prior data suggests that this brain cooling technique with TMS is safe for healthy subjects?

 Carlos A Zarate, M.D.